nandhakumar2611/mindx-inventory-docs/docs/Customer-&-Suppliers/introduction.md

 - Enter additional information such as billing and shipping addresses by using the tabs provided.
 - Once all details are entered, click **Save**.

+!!!
+Tip

+      Consider categorizing your customers based on purchase frequency or order size, as this can help in tailoring your marketing strategies and improving customer service.

 ### **To create a new supplier:**

 - Navigate to Purchases on the left sidebar and select Suppliers.